-Here again, sir, you betray your consciousness that this is the weak side of all your pretensions&#8212;that discernment in order to choose is necessary.
-But I do not recognize the same simplicity (I will not allow myself one word of reproach) that you shewed when you confessed that you had no proof in&#8221; the word of a nomination of elders by the Church.
+Here again, sir, you betray your consciousness that this is the weak side of all your pretensions -- that discernment in order to choose is necessary.
+But I do not recognize the same simplicity (I will not allow myself one word of reproach) that you shewed when you confessed that you had no proof in the word of a nomination of elders by the Church.

 Why do you suddenly mix deacons and elders together when we are only speaking of elders, with reference to which examples fail you?
 The deacons (this is the meaning of the word) of tables, of the wants of the poor, of the administration of the funds of the Church.
 The Church gave money, its servants administered it.
 The word does not leave any doubt or any uncertainty on this point; it does not confound the offices as you do; it leaves no room for the confusion by which you seek to escape the force of what it says.
 It shews us those who fulfilled the functions of deacons chosen by the churches; and the apostles desiring that it should be so.
 It shews us those as elders appointed by the apostle or by his delegates and by none else.
 In cases where such must occur without his intervention, the apostle took care that it should be done by his delegate.
 The elders are bishops or overseers, that is to say, authorities in the Church, to guide it, to watch over it, to take care of it; and the authority comes from above, not from below.
 The deacons are servants, and servants of the Church.
 It is thus that scripture speaks.
-There might, be, and there even were, women on whom this title was conferred; whilst
+There might be, and there even were, women on whom this title was conferred; whilst

 {354}

 all authority in the Church was forbidden to women.
 It is only by trying to introduce confusion that you can avoid the perfectly clear force of the word.
-You say, &#8220;No one can pretend that the election of elders and deacons pertained exclusively to the apostles and their delegates.&#8221; There is nothing to pretend, sir; one has only to receive what the word says.
+You say, "No one can pretend that the election of elders and deacons pertained exclusively to the apostles and their delegates."
+There is nothing to pretend, sir; one has only to receive what the word says.
 It says, that in every case those charged with the money-matters were chosen by the churches; and that, in every case where it was a question of elders, they were chosen by the apostles or by delegates of the apostle.
-In the one case they were servants *(diakonoi),* in the other overseers of the Church from God.
+In the one case they were servants (*diakonoi*), in the other overseers of the Church from God.

 Now here are the proofs.
 At Jerusalem there were murmurs with regard to temporal helps; the apostles would not occupy themselves with such matters, and they call upon the Church to choose persons to do it; and this took place (@Acts 6).
 In @1 Corinthians 16: 3, persons approved of by the faithful were to take charge of the money derived from the collections.
-In @2 Corinthians 8 a brother was chosen| by the churches to carry the money which they sent to Jerusalem; for the apostle, though he might go there, would not take charge of it alone, though ready to share in doing so.
+In @2 Corinthians 8 a brother was chosen¦ by the churches to carry the money which they sent to Jerusalem; for the apostle, though he might go there, would not take charge of it alone, though ready to share in doing so.
 That is to say, in temporal and money matters the word shews us that the apostles desired men to be chosen by the churches, who should have charge of them.